 Dismissal - A sanction by which the student is withdrawn from school.
 Such students may only reapply for admission with the approval of the Campus Director.
-Students dismissed for violations of this Code remain responsible for any outstanding balance owed to the school.
+Students dismissed from the school remain responsible for any outstanding balance owed to the school.